 (image courtesy of Alexander Baxevanis on flickr)

-The day of Virgin Mary’s Immaculate Conception is celebrated as a public holiday in many Catholic countries.
-It is often celebrated with parades, the lighting of an Advent candle, songs, piety, and salvation as represented by Mary, the mother of Jesus.
+Many Catholic countries celebrate the day of Virgin Mary’s Immaculate Conception as a public holiday.
+Celebrations include parades, the lighting of an Advent candle, and songs.
+Also part of the holiday is piety and salvation as represented by Mary, the mother of Jesus.